Notiboy-Project/notiboy-js-sdk/README.md

 npm run test
 ```
 ## License
-notiboy-js-sdk is licensed under an GNU General Public License v3.0.
+notiboy-js-sdk is licensed under an MIT License.
 See the [LICENSE](https://github.com/Notiboy-Project/notiboy-js-sdk/blob/main/LICENSE) file for details.